theredguild/devcontainer/README.md

-# The Red Guild's devcontainer exploration
+# The Red Guild's devcontainer exploration (article branch)
+This is a branch explicitly created as a demonstration, to use our devcontainer please refer to our most updated branch, which is the **main** branch.
 ## Requirements
 1. Visual Studio Code.
 1. DevContainer extension by MS: `ms-vscode-remote.remote-containers`.